-- D.A.
-General Requirements.
+- A. General Requirements.
 In general, the road network in new development must be provided as follows: - 1.
 So that existing and future road connections to adjacent developable or re-developable parcels within the same Place Type of the General Plan can be created. - 2.
 Developments must be designed so road connections avoid natural, environmental, and heritage resources to the extent feasible. - a.
-Exception.
-Road connections are not required through unavoidable steep slopes (Section 5.036.02) or in the Floodplain Overlay District (FOD) (Section 45.03). - b.
-Developments must be designed so road connections can avoid regulated natural resources. - E.B.
-Block Standards.
+Road connections are not required through unavoidable steep slopes (Section 6.02) or the Floodplain Overlay District (FOD) (Section 5.03). - b.
+Developments must be designed so road connections avoid regulated natural resources. - B. Block Standards.
 When the zoning district development pattern requires roads to form blocks, the following regulations apply: - 1.
 Block length is measured from the edge of public right-of-way or access easement for private streets. - 2.
-Blocks designed to include a mid-block through-alley allowing secondary vehicle access to land uses on the block may be a maximum of 2 times the length of the average block length, half of which will be used in the calculation of average twice the maximum block length. - 3.
-Deviations from minimum and maximum block lengths must be achieved except are permitted where deviation is necessary to: - a.
-Avoid natural, environmental, or historicheritage resources, or - b. required to Comply with regulations concerning: - 1.
-Steep slopes, pursuant to Section 6.02; - 1.2.
-MDOD sensitivity areas, pursuant to Section 5.04; or - 2.3.
-FOD pursuant to Sections Section 5.03.02, 4.04, and 4.03, respectively.
+Blocks designed to include a mid-block through-alley allowing secondary vehicle access to land uses on the block may be twice the maximum block length. - 3.
+Deviations from minimum and maximum block lengths are permitted where necessary to: - a.
+Avoid natural, environmental, or heritage resources, or - b.
+Comply with regulations concerning: - 1.
+Steep slopes pursuant to Section 6.02; - 2.
+MDOD sensitivity areas pursuant to Section 5.04; or - 3.
+FOD pursuant to Section 5.03. - 4.
+A block pattern is not required and a more linear road pattern may be used in the following scenarios: - a.
+To avoid and protect natural, environmental, or heritage resources that will be incorporated into the open space required for the district;